Setup Guides

 uv sync --all-extras

-💡 Tip: For more details, refer to the official uv installation guide.
+💡 Tip: For more details, see the official uv installation guide.